-That are the advantages of integrating a safety instrumented system (SIS) and a basic process control system (BPCS)?
+That are the advantages of integrating a Safety Instrumented System (SIS) and a Basic Process Control System (BPCS)?
 For one thing, the lifetime cost of ownership of the system is significantly impacted, as are project design, engineering and modification costs.
-At the system definition phase, the flexibility of being able to transfer inputs and outputs (I/O) and functions between the SIS and the BPCS - without materially altering the system architecture - improves the efficiency of the design process and results in a more cost-effective solution.
+At the system definition phase, the flexibility of being able to transfer inputs and outputs (I/O), and functions between the SIS and the BPCS, without materially altering the system architecture, improves the efficiency of the design process and results in a more cost effective solution.
 During system integration, this same flexibility ensures that the split between BPCS and safety matches the actual requirement and has not been forced into an architecture that was ordered many months earlier.

-ABB's 800xA HI combined safety and control architecture has proven that true integration is possible, and functional separation of control and safety is ensured.
+ABB's 800xA HI combined safety and control architecture has proved that true integration is possible and functional separation of control and safety is ensured.

-Cost savings arising from common configuration tools, communications networks, spare parts, maintenance, training, service and upgrades are obvious, but the biggest advantage is an increase in data access among the safety system, the distributed control system (DCS) application and processmanagement tools.
-Real-time connection of parameters between safety and DCS applications - only possible if the two applications are executed in a single common controller node - means that expensive field equipment and wiring can be shared, thus optimizing the physical architecture 1.
+Cost savings arising from common configuration tools, communications networks, spare parts, maintenance, training, service, and upgrades are obvious, but the biggest advantage is an increase in data access between the safety system, and the Distributed Control System (DCS) application and process management tools.
+"Real time" connection of parameters between safety and DCS control applications - only possible if the two applications are executed in a single common controller node - means that expensive field equipment and wiring can be shared between them thus optimizing the physical architecture ...

-ABB's System 800xA HI enables an increase in data access among the safety system, and the DCS application and process-management tools
+With ABB's System 800xA HI there an increase in data access between the safety system, and the DCS application and process management tools

-Moreover, full integration means that all data associated with the safety instrumented function (SIF)1), such as the safety integrity level (SIL) calculation, system and field-device diagnostics, trip frequencies, trip responses, valve condition and so on, are available to the BPCS asset management system.
-In addition, the high-level data collection and analysis tools of a BPCS can be exploited in a common and consistent way by the SIS 2.
+Moreover, full integration means that all data associated with the Safety Instrumented Function (SIF)1), such as the Safety Integrity Level (SIL) calculation, system and field device diagnostics, trip frequencies, trip responses, valve condition and so on, are available to the BPCS Asset Management system.
+In addition, the high level data collection and analysis tools of a BPCS can be exploited in a common and consistent way by the SIS \square .